Photo by Anna Goodhall

 Dangers of the human world

-hover over the following images to find out why these are dangerous for hedgehogs
+Hover over the following images to find out why these are dangerous for hedgehogs

 ROADS CAUSE FRAGMENTATION IN THE NATURAL LANDSCAPE AND ROADKILL